 What is needed now is the development of a coherent, articulated, informed strategy in relation to sustainable environment which includes both the ecological and human condition strands.
-Because that will necessarily take time a set of preliminary guide-lines and caveats may be useful:
+Because that will necessarily take time, a set of preliminary guide-lines and caveats may be useful:

-- be cautious in the absence of clear evidence on ecological safety delaying a safe gain is less damaging then incurring an irreversible loss; - 2. where practicable halt ecological degradation now; at the least take action to slow it and set target dates for halting and beginning to reverse it; - 3. give urgent attention to ecologically friendly means of increasing the livelihood sustaining capacity of both the small and the large scale farming/ranching sectors; - 4. view trees-bushes-shrubs in the context of silviculture and farming/ranching systems (including their livelihood effects) not only from fuel supply, forestry and ecological preservation perspectives; - 5. build up a national (and local) water flow/stock and potential augmentation inventory (inventories) and another of present uses as rapidly as possible to allow 20 year perspective programmes for water
+- be cautious in the absence of clear evidence of ecological safety delaying a safe gain is less damaging then incurring an irreversible loss (e.g. block new water pumping from reservoirs which are clearly or probably already being drawn down faster than the recharge rate); - where practicable halt ecological degradation now; at the least take action to slow it and set target dates for halting and beginning to reverse it (e.g. initiation of suitable seedling distribution and household tree and bush planting programmes);

-- development, allocation, charging and use and in the interim seek, at the least, to halt expansion of unsustainable national (local) uses; - 6. in parallel to the above proceed with water use/supply/protection agreements with Angola, Botswana, Zambia, Zimbabwe and when possible South Africa in respect of border rivers and trans-border drainage/basin systems; - 7. review available experience on large, medium and small scale irrigation with a view to determining sustainability and viability and defer any borderline large and medium scale expansion until clear evidence and analysis is to hand while experimenting/test projecting in respect to small scale and, probably, Orange River margin pump or weir schemes (small or medium); - 8. evaluate shifts in production pattern and price policies (e.g. to encourage mixed farming, oilseeds, urban market "truck gardening", silviculture) in ecological and livelihood as well as physical supply and food price/food security terms; - 9. collect data on experience and research in other SADCC countries with a view to adaptation and field testing crops - techniques - services institutions for Namibian use (in respect to agriculture-livestocksilviculture generally but including ecology and food security); - 10. recognise that, except for beef and karakul, rural production is not and will not be central to the macroeconomic dynamics of Namibia so that ecological viability and livelihood enhancing not narrower physical or financial surplus targets should be the central ones.
+- 3. give urgent attention to ecologically friendly means of increasing the livelihood sustaining capacity of both the small and the large scale farming/ranching sectors (e.g. holistic grazing systems); - 4. view trees-bushes-shrubs in the context of silviculture and farming/ranching systems (including their livelihood effects) not only from forestry, fuel supply and ecological preservation perspectives; - 5. build up a national (and local) water flow/stock and potential augmentation inventory (inventories) and another of present uses as rapidly as possible to allow 20 year perspective programmes for water development, allocation, charging and use and in the interim seek, at the least, to halt expansion of unsustainable national (local) uses; - 6. in parallel to the above proceed with water use/supply/protection agreements with Angola, Botswana, Zambia, Zimbabwe and when possible South Africa in respect of border rivers and trans-border drainage/basin systems; - 7. review available experience on large, medium and small scale irrigation with a view to determining sustainability (with special reference to soil salination) and viability and defer any borderline large and medium scale expansion until clear evidence and analysis is to hand while experimenting in respect to small scale and, probably, small or medium Orange River margin pump or weir schemes; - 8. evaluate shifts in production pattern and price policies (e.g. to encourage mixed farming, oilseeds, urban market "truck gardening", silviculture) in ecological and livelihood as well as physical supply and food price/food security terms; - 9. collect data on experience and research in other SADCC countries with a view to adaptation and field testing crops - techniques - services institutions for Namibian use (in respect to agriculture-livestocksilviculture generally but including ecology and food security); - 10. recognise that, except for beef and karakul, rural production is not and will not be central to the macroeconomic dynamics of Namibia so that ecological viability and livelihood enhancing (not narrower physical or financial surplus) targets should be the central ones.